rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-03-13-applications-now-open.md

 ## Establish Your Team

 ### Find a Pair
-One of the requirements of the Summer of Code is that your are a two-person team.
+One of the requirements of the Summer of Code is that you are a two-person team.

 Establishing a team means not just finding someone else to lodge an application with, but someone who you will be able to get along with over three months of